-The BIOPAMA project began in July 2011 and will run until 2016.
-It is closely linked to the development of the Digital Observatory of Protected Areas (DOPA), which provides harmonised indiactors and data on protected areas globally.
-JRC and IUCN are now working with our institutional partners to ensure the long-term sustainability of the Observatories and the Reference Information System.
-You can find out more about BIOPAMA at the main project page www.biopama.org.
+The BIOPAMA project began in July 2011 and is now in its second phase, running until 2023.
+The implementing partners are the International Union for Conservation of Nature (IUCN) and the Joint Research Centre of the European Commission (JRC).
+The project is closely linked to the development of the Digital Observatory of Protected Areas (DOPA), which provides harmonised indiactors and data on protected areas globally.
+We are working with regional institutions to set up regional Observatories, which use GeoNode to share important data.
+JRC and IUCN are now working with the institutional partners to ensure the long-term sustainability of the Observatories and the Reference Information System.